aws-amplify/docs/docs/sdk/auth/fragments/ios/how-it-works.md

 #### signedOutFederatedTokensInvalid

 Only `signedIn` state can transition to `signedOutFederatedTokensInvalid` if the following condition are true: i) user was in `signedIn` by federating to Cognito Identity Pool ii) AWS credential fetch failed because the social provider token passed during sign in got invalid.
+You can now re-authenticate the user by calling `federatedSignIn` with a refreshed token.
+If you make a `getAWSCredentials` call it will wait till the user is signed in to return a result.

 #### signedOutUserPoolsTokenInvalid

 Only `signedIn` state can transition to `signedOutUserPoolsTokenInvalid` if the following condition are true: i) user was in `signedIn` by signing to Cognito User Pool ii) Cognito user pool token fetch failed because the JWT refresh token got invalid.
+You can now re-authenticate the user by calling `signIn` or `showSignIn`.
+If you make a `getAWSCredentials` or `getToken` call it will wait till the user is signed in to return a result.

 #### unknown